Hearing loss: Stem cell transplant and gene therapy

-A 2005 study achieved successful regrowth of cochlea cells in guinea pigs.
+A 2005 study achieved successful regrowth of cochlear cells in guinea pigs.
 However, the regrowth of cochlear hair cells does not imply the restoration of hearing sensitivity, as the sensory cells may or may not make connections with neurons that carry the signals from hair cells to the brain.
 A 2008 study has shown that gene therapy targeting Atoh1 can cause hair cell growth and attract neuronal processes in embryonic mice.
 Some hope that a similar treatment will one day ameliorate hearing loss in humans.

-Recent research, reported in 2012 achieved growth of cochlear nerve cells resulting in hearing improvements in gerbils, using stem cells.
+Recent research reported in 2012 achieved growth of cochlear nerve cells resulting in hearing improvements in gerbils by using stem cells.
 Also reported in 2013 was regrowth of hair cells in deaf adult mice using a drug intervention resulting in hearing improvement.
 The Hearing Health Foundation in the US has embarked on a project called the Hearing Restoration Project.
 Also Action on Hearing Loss in the UK is also aiming to restore hearing.

 Researchers reported in 2015 that genetically deaf mice which were treated with TMC1 gene therapy recovered some of their hearing.
 In 2017, additional studies were performed to treat Usher syndrome and here, a recombinant adeno-associated virus seemed to outperform the older vectors.

 Audition

-Besides research studies seeking to improve hearing, such as the ones listed above, research studies on the deaf have also been carried out in order to understand more about audition.
-Pijil and Shwarz (2005) conducted their study on the deaf who lost their hearing later in life and, hence, used cochlear implants to hear.
-They discovered further evidence for rate coding of pitch, a system that codes for information for frequencies by the rate that neurons fire in the auditory system, especially for lower frequencies as they are coded by the frequencies that neurons fire from the basilar membrane in a synchronous manner.
+Besides research studies seeking to improve hearing, such as those listed above, studies on the deaf have also been conducted to understand audition.
+Pijil and Schwarz (2005) conducted their study on the deaf who lost their hearing later in life and, hence, used cochlear implants to hear.
+They discovered further evidence for rate coding of pitch, a system that codes for information about frequencies by the rate at which neurons fire in the auditory system, especially for lower frequencies, as they are coded by the frequencies that neurons fire from the basilar membrane synchronously.
 Their results showed that the subjects could identify different pitches that were proportional to the frequency stimulated by a single electrode.
 The lower frequencies were detected when the basilar membrane was stimulated, providing even further evidence for rate coding.